devict/votelocal/README.md

 The recommended way is to use [Homestead](https://laravel.com/docs/5.6/homestead).

+Mainly, run `vagrant up`, and then the site should be available at localhost:8000.

 To get Twilio receiving messages locally, use [ngrok](https://ngrok.com) and point your Twilio number's SMS receive endpoint to the ngrok tunnel URL, suffixed with the path `/sms/receive`.